micc83/wr-backstage-docs/docs/index.md

 - [ ] Authentication and permissions
 - [ ] Select to easily switch between envs
 - [ ] Create new project from backstage is doable?
 - [ ] Where to put product documentation as md files + git are probably not the best for non-devs?
+Links to clickup/notion for now?
+In future we might implement a plugin for notion?

 ## How to integrate backstage with your project